Savings rates have fallen throughout the pandemic, making it more difficult for savers to get a decent return on their money.

-As we mentioned before, scammers have been taking advantage of the coronavirus pandemic and the dismal savings environment to target people looking for better returns.
+As we mentioned before, scammers have been taking advantage of the coronavirus pandemic and savings environment to target people looking for better returns.

 If you want to invest any money, we strongly recommend that you understand what rates are on offer from reputable sites such as loveMONEY and MoneySavingExpert.